The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Abstract

 \section{Abstract}

-Over the past years, advertisement companies have used a variety of tracking methods to persistently track users across the web.
+Over the past years, advertisement companies have used various tracking methods to persistently track users across the web.
 Such tracking methods usually include first and third-party cookies, cookie synchronization, as well as a variety of fingerprinting mechanisms.
-To complement these tracking approaches, Facebook (\FB) (now Meta) recently introduced a new \textit{tagging} mechanism that attaches a one-time tag as a URL parameter (namely \FBCLID) on outgoing to links to other websites.
-Although such a tag does not seem to have enough information to persistently track users, we demonstrate that despite its ephemeral nature, when combined with \FB Pixel, it can aid in persistently monitoring user browsing behavior across i) different websites, ii) different actions on each website, iii) time, \ie both in the past as well as in the future.
-We refer to this online monitoring of users \FB web tracking.
+Facebook (\FB) (now Meta) recently introduced a new \textit{tagging} mechanism that attaches a one-time tag as a URL parameter (namely \FBCLID) on outgoing links to other websites.
+Although such a tag does not seem to have enough information to persistently track users, we demonstrate that despite its ephemeral nature, when combined with \FBpixel, it can aid in persistently monitoring user browsing behavior across i) different websites, ii) different actions on each website, iii) time, \ie both in the past as well as in the future.
+We refer to this online monitoring of users as \FB web tracking.

-We show how this tag can be used to match, and thus de-anonymize, activities of online users performed in the distant past (even before those users had a \FB account) tracked by \FBpixel.
-In addition, by combining this tag with cookies that have rolling expiration dates, \FB can also \textit{keep track of} users' browsing activities in the future as well.
-Our experimental results suggest that more than 20\% of the popular websites have adopted this technology, and thus can contribute to this kind of \textit{activity tracking} on the web.
-Our longitudinal study shows that this type of user activity tracking can go as back as 2015, or even as 2013 (when the precursor of this technology was first introduced by \FB).
-To put it simply, if a user creates for the first time a \FB account today, the platform could match the user's past web browsing activity, collected in anonymous form, to their newly created \FB profile, from as far back as 2015 and continue tracking their activity in the future.
+We find that \FBpixel tracks a wide range of user activities on websites with alarming detail, especially on websites classified as sensitive categories under GDPR.
+Also, we show how the \FBCLID tag can be used to match, and thus de-anonymize, activities of online users performed in the distant past (even before those users had a \FB account) tracked by \FBpixel.
+In fact, by combining this tag with cookies that have rolling expiration dates, \FB can also \textit{keep track of} users' browsing activities in the future as well.
+Our experimental results suggest that 23\% of the 10k most popular websites have adopted this technology, and can contribute to this \textit{activity tracking} on the web.
+Furthermore, our longitudinal study shows that this type of user activity tracking can go as far back as 2015. ).
+Simply said, if a user creates for the first time a \FB account today, \FB could, under some conditions, match their anonymously collected past web browsing activity to their newly created \FB profile, from as far back as 2015 and continue tracking their activity in the future.